moogacs/docs.buf.build/docs/tour/push-a-module.md

 ## 7.2 Create a Repository {#create-a-repository}

-Create a new `petapis` repository for your module with the following command:
+Create a new `petapis` repository for your module with this command:

 ```terminal
 $ buf beta registry repository create buf.build/$BUF_USER/petapis --visibility public